esosaoh/Playlifts/README.md

 3. Create OAuth 2.0 credentials
 4. Add your redirect URI: `http://localhost:8889/youtube/callback`

+> [!TIP]
-> 💡 **Tip**: For local development, you can use the YouTube API with generous quotas, but be mindful of rate limits for production use.
+> For local development, you can use the YouTube API with generous quotas, but be mindful of rate limits for production use.

 ## Testing